phfn/AI-Exam-Correction/README.md

 ## License

 The license of the projekt can be found in the LICENSE file, some of the modules used have their own license.

+## Geting started

+The frontend and backend need to be started seperatly.
+In the backend and frontend folders are readmes to setup the projekt.

+For a deeper understanding see the project documentation (docs folder).